google/applied-machine-learning-intensive/v2/xx_misc/git_and_github/slides.md

 # What About

-Creating a new project from Scratch
+Creating a new project from scratch

 or